xxsl/hdwake/README.md

 - Better documents.
 - Add Debian / OpenWRT package build.
-- More option for set defaults and limites varibles.
+- More option for set defaults and limits varibles.